 Hidden price information?
 Make them transparent.
 Not enough features, and no comparisons between popular products/offers?
 Provide them so that customers do not need to search for information on third-party sites.

 Are your exchange, financing and pre-qualification forms all easy to use and accessible?
 These are crucial tools that your customers are looking for, so they should be as practical and prominent as possible.
-Facilitating the online shopping process of your customers is part of an excellent CX plan.
+Facilitating the online shopping process of your customers is part of an excellent CX plan and customer experience initiatives.

 3. Use the tools for maximum benefit